trvon/HackRFmeetsDrone/README.md

 - If there isn't, is authentication between quadcopter and controller available anywhere?
 - What protocols are used in the quadcopters communication framework?
 - What is the overhead of implementing such framework?

+Given the pace in which we are able to program the hackRF and decode the signals being sent from the reciever to quadcpter, we plan to gain an understanding of how the reciever communicates with the quadcopter reciever and potentially compare how the implementation of authentication and/or secure communication effects how well the reciever is able to transmit to quadcopter.

 ### Things to think about
 What are potentially end goals?